sunlightlabs/sunlightlabs/projects/openstates/moxie.md

 -   `clone` the `moxie-jobs` repo from the Sunlight Labs Gitlab.
 -   To add an SSH user, edit `moxie-jobs/users.yaml`.
 -   To add or change an Open States scraper, edit `moxie-jobs/projects/openstates/openstates.yaml`.
--   The crontab field indicates when/how often the job will run, using [crontab syntax](https://en.wikipedia.org/wiki/Cron).
+-   The `crontab` field indicates when/how often the job will run, using [crontab syntax](https://en.wikipedia.org/wiki/Cron).
+-   To enable/disable automatic scraper runs based on the `crontab`, set the `manual` field to `true`/`false`.
 -   If any specific environment variables are needed, add them to `env-sets` at the bottom of that file.
 You should also ensure that each scraper you want to run with a specific environment has its `env` property set correctly in `openstates.yaml`.
--   `ssh moxie.sunlightlabs.com` (if you don't have keys to the box, get timball to add you)
+-   `ssh moxie.sunlightlabs.com` (if you don't have keys to the box, get Andy to add you)
 -   `bash ~/bin/update.sh` pulls the latest commit of `moxie-jobs` and then immediately places your terminal inside the Docker container running Moxie.
 -   From within the Moxie container, run `moxie-load [path/to/updated/yaml]`.
 In this example, it would be `moxie-load